sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 ### Target Audience

-This **strategy document** is targeted to stakeholders involved in determining whether to build or to buy IT Solutions and Products.
+This **strategy document** is targeted to stakeholders involved in determining whether to build or to buy an IT Solution that has been approved.
 More specifically, stakeholders involved in architecting IT solutions, defining technology standards, developing, delivering, operationalizing and maintaining IT Solutions (such as Enterprise Architecture, Enterprise Operations, etc.) and guiding committees such as the Architecture Review Committee and the Enterprise Architecture Review Board.
 This includes both IITB and non-IITB stakeholders (such as Business Functions, SSPB, CDO, ISB, IAERMB, and SSC).
 The list of stakeholders are listed in section [Coherent set of actions](#coherent-set-of-actions) and are expected to participate in the execution stage of this strategy necessary to operationalize the Guiding Policy.